These Ansible roles are simple in style and work well together on many distributions and many Ansible version.

-- Let implementor assume a start-state of a machine.
+- Let system developer assume a start-state of a machine.

-Because these dependecies are loose, you have to include them in your playbook yourself:
+Because these dependencies are loose, you have to include them in your playbook yourself:

 - name: make the best machine ever hosts: all become: yes roles: - role: robertdebock.bootstrap - role: robertdebock.java - role: robertdebock.tomcat

-Some roles have a hard dependecies” on another role, mainy for a shared handler or variables set in the parent role, used in the child role.
+Some roles have a hard dependencies on another role, mainly for a shared handler or variables set in the parent role, used in the child role.
 More details on how to use these roles.
 These hard dependencies are describe in

 |common||reboot||A reboot is used in